Is Linux Mint Debian Edition (LMDE) Worth the Switch?

 The Update Manager Lets Users Update The System Without A Terminal

-Conclusion: Should You Install LMDE or Stick with Standard Mint?
+Conclusion: Should You Install LMDE 6 Faye or Stick with Standard Cinnamon Mint?

 Ready to make the leap?
-Download the ISOs for LMDE and standard Linux Mint to see which one truly suits your needs.
+Download the ISO of LMDE and standard Linux Mint to see which one truly suits your needs.
+You can use utilities like Etcher or Ventoy to make a bootable USB drive to try it out on your PC.
 What are you waiting for to make the switch?